U.S. flag

 • Provide on-street parking spaces on one side of the street (parking can change sides)

-• Accommodate parking spaces with outdoor street dinning
+• Accommodate on-street outdoor street dinning

 • Work with businesses and residents to identify the best locations and regulations for the remaining parking and loading spaces

-These changes will help us meet the requirements of the Cambridge Cycling Safety Ordinance, support our Vision Zero goal to eliminate crashes resulting in fatalities and serious injuries, and bring us closer to realizing the Cambridge Bicycle Network Vision.
+These changes will help us meet the requirements of the Cambridge Cycling Safety Ordinance, support our Vision Zero goal to eliminate crashes resulting in fatalities and serious injuries, and bring us closer to realizing the Cambridge Bicycle Network Vision

-Project Plans
+Plans

 Get Involved